| By

 train in a school—they train on-the-job; on real money,

+on-the-line film productions.
 The other big key in an apprenticeship situation is that

 training is always done one-on-one.
 One student apprentices